Legal Rights of a Widow

 If the marriage is annulled, dissolved, voided or a decree of divorce is issued.

-Is the election to receive a spouse’s share automatic and can be done at any time?
+Is the election to receive a spouse’s share automatic and can it be done at any time?

 No, the election is not automatic.
 You must hire an attorney and complete the process within the prescribed time which is generally no later than 6-9 months from the date of death, subject to other restrictions.
 EPTL Sec.
 5-1.1: dictates the rights of election and how the assets are calculated to determine the spouse’s correct elective share.
-Such a right of election must be filed with the Surrogate’s Court within a certain amount of time for the date of death and appointment of fiduciary.
-Testamentary substitutes will change the spouse’s share so you must conduct the proper estate planning prior.
+Such a right of election must be filed with the Surrogate’s Court within a certain amount of time after the date of death and for appointment of fiduciary.
+Testamentary substitutes will change the spouse’s share.

 Please contact the Law Office of Bonnie Lawston for further information and assistance.